numeroteca/colorcorrupcion/README.md

 `jq -s 'reduce .[] as $dot ({}; .data += $dot.data)' colorcorrupcion-1.json colorcorrupcion-0.json > colorJanFeb2015.json`

 (In this specific case, we are merging January and February 2013 first as February thread is partially filled with data, the other part is in January thread).

+We remove then remove colorcorrupcion-1.json colorcorrupcion-0.json, as their data have been merged in colorJanFeb2015.json.

 Merge all the files which name start with "color":

 `jq -s 'reduce .[] as $dot ({}; .data += $dot.data)' color*.json > data/total201320142015.json`

-Rename newspaper names with accents inside the file: "El País" to "El País".
+Rename newspaper names with accents inside the file.
+Ex: "El País" to "El País".

 ## 3. Generate json files